Here is Eric Perrott’s speaker profile description as presented by World Trademark Review:

 For a small firm, it is also an administrative burden, because we have a duty to ensure that we are not disregarding real demand letters or other correspondence that may require attention.
 Further, we are required to provide clients with warnings and other reminders throughout the process about these solicitations.
 When doing flat-fee work, every second spent on unnecessary issues cuts directly into our firm’s fees.

-Gerben Law Firm supports and appreciate the aggressive enforcement against these individuals and I, personally, thank everyone today for the chance to discuss this matter.
+Gerben IP supports and appreciate the aggressive enforcement against these individuals and I, personally, thank everyone today for the chance to discuss this matter.

-*If you are a client with Gerben Law Firm, all official correspondence will be sent through our offices.
+*If you are a client with Gerben IP, all official correspondence will be sent through our offices.
 If you are unsure whether a letter or other communication you received is legitimate, please contact us immediately.